Ferdinand Walsin Esterhazy: Ancestry

-Jean Marie was adopted by a Dr Walsin, a French doctor in the service of the Austrian emperor.
+Jean Marie was adopted by Dr Walsin, a French doctor in the service of the Esterházy princely family.
 Growing up under the name of Jean Marie Auguste Walsin, he became a business man and landowner in Nîmes, and added the name of Esterházy, apparently without the agreement of the family, after being acknowledged by his mother about 1797.
-This branch of the Esterházys had settled in France at the end of the 17th century and provided military officers to France, namely in its hussar regiments.
+This branch of the Esterházys had settled in France at the end of the 17th century and provided military officers to the hussar regiments of France.

 Early life and military career

 Charles Ferdinand Walsin Esterhazy was left an orphan in September 1857, aged only nine.
 After some schooling at the Lycée Bonaparte in Paris, he attempted in vain to enter the École spéciale militaire de Saint-Cyr.
-He disappears from public records in 1865; by 1869 he had been enlisted in the Legion of Antibes, a unit of French volunteers in the service of Pope Pius IX.
+He disappears from public records in 1865: by 1869 he had been enlisted in the Legion of Antibes, a unit of French volunteers in the service of Pope Pius IX.

 Franco-Prussian War

 In June 1870, his uncle's influence enabled Esterhazy to be commissioned into the French Foreign Legion.
-It was an irregular appointment as he had neither been promoted from the ranks after service as a non-commissioned officer, nor graduated from a military academy.
+It was an irregular appointment, as he had neither been promoted from the ranks after service as a non-commissioned officer, nor had graduated from a military academy.
 However, the start of the Franco-Prussian War in July precluded any action being taken against him.
-He then assumed the title of count, to which he was not entitled.
+He then assumed the title of Count, to which he was not entitled.

 There being a dearth of officers after the catastrophe of Sedan, Esterhazy was able to pass muster as a lieutenant and then as a captain.
 He served as an infantry officer in the campaigns of the Loire and of the Jura Mountains.
 After peace was declared, he remained in the army.